-He will start the 2013/14 season with performances of the Brahms violin concerto with the Tonhalle Orchestra Zürich under David Zinman (Edinburgh Festival), the London Symphony Orchestra under Nikolaj Znaider (Grafenegg Festival) and the BBC Symphony Orchestra under Josep Pons (BBC Proms).
-As “artist-in-residence” of the Tonhalle Orchestra Zürich he will be giving a series of concerts throughout the season with conductors David Zinman and Christoph von Dohnanyi, as well as giving a recital with Enrico Pace and a con cert with his Trio Zimmermann.
-Other highlights include appearances with the Berlin Philharmonic under Claudio Abbado, the Royal Concertgebouw Orchestra under Mariss Jansons, the NHK Symphony and Staatskapelle Dresden, both under Herbert Blomstedt, the Los Angeles Philharmonic under Manfred Honeck, the Czech Philharmonic under Jiří Bělohlávek and the Gewandhaus Orchestra Leipzig under Jukka-Pekka Saraste.
-He will also be undertaking two European tours with the Trio Zimmermann and give a series of recitals with Enrico Pace in Europe and Japan.
+He started the 2013/14 season with performances of the Brahms violin concerto with the Tonhalle Orchestra Zürich under David Zinman (Edinburgh Festival), the London Symphony Orchestra under Nikolaj Znaider (Grafenegg Festival) and the BBC Symphony Orchestra under Josep Pons (BBC Proms).
+As “artist-in-residence” of the Tonhalle Orchestra Zürich he gave a series of concerts throughout the season with conductors David Zinman and Christoph von Dohnanyi, as well as giving a recital with Enrico Pace and a concert with his Trio Zimmermann.
+Other highlights included appearances with the Berlin Philharmonic, the Royal Concertgebouw Orchestra under Mariss Jansons, the NHK Symphony and Staatskapelle Dresden, both under Herbert Blomstedt, the Los Angeles Philharmonic under Manfred Honeck, the Czech Philharmonic under Jiří Bělohlávek and the Gewandhaus Orchestra Leipzig under Jukka-Pekka Saraste.
+He also undertook two European tours with the Trio Zimmermann and gave a series of recitals with Enrico Pace in Europe and Japan.

 Mr. Zimmermann has given world premieres of three violin concertos: the violin concerto “en sourdine” by Matthias Pintscher with the Berlin Philharmonic Orchestra and Peter Eötvös (2003), the violin concerto “The Lost Art of Letter Writing” by Brett Dean, who received the 2009 Grawemeyer Award for this composition, with the Royal Concertgebouw Orchestra, conducted by the composer (2007) and the violin concerto no. 3 “Juggler in Paradise” by Augusta Read Thomas with the Orchestre Philharmonique de Radio France and Andrey Boreyko (2009).